How to Convert XML to CSV: A Complete Guide to Parsing and Transforming Data

 - Feed data into reporting or visualization tools

-- Reduce file size for large datasets
+- Cut down file size for large datasets

-How the Conversion Works
+How the conversion works

 - Parsing — The XML is read and its tree structure is built in memory.